tetrateio/lula/docs/cli-commands/lula_dev_lint.md

 ```
   -l, --log-level string   Log level when running Lula.
 Valid options are: warn, info, debug, trace (default "info")
+  -s, --set strings        set a value in the template data
 ```

 ### SEE ALSO